 Industrial Symbiosis is a way to achieve a more sustainable and integrated industrial system, identifying business opportunities that leverage underutilised resources.
 Stakeholders in related sectors collaborate to reuse residues, use by-products properly, and find innovative ways to optimise inputs.

-The EIT Community Circular Economy, CircLean and the ECESP are holding a #EUCircularTalks to identify the main challenges and potential solutions related to Industrial Symbiosis.
-The event will discuss topics such as innovation, policy options and the market.
-Join us on 16 June from 9.30 a.m. to 12.30 p.m.
+The EIT Community Circular Economy, CircLean and the ECESP held a #EUCircularTalks to identify the main challenges and potential solutions related to Industrial Symbiosis.
+The event discussed topics such as innovation, policy options and the market.
+The event took place on 16 June from 9.30 a.m. to 12.30 p.m.
 CEST.

 09.30 - 09.40 Opening remarks & welcome